Why You Might Want A Professional to Manage Your Investments

 The biggest pro here?
 Again, simplicity.
 Having only one 401(k) at any given time.
 I can’t emphasize enough how valuable it is to “fight for simplicity” in your finances.

-Also, if you end up leaving your job after you turn 55, you can start withdrawing without penalty from that job’s 401(k), not, and this is the point, from old 401(k)s.
+Also, if you end up leaving your job after you turn 55, you can start withdrawing without penalty from that job’s 401(k).
+You cannot, and this is the point, do the same with old 401(k)s.
 (Penalty-free withdrawals from 401(k)s usually start at 59 ½.
 You have to work a lot harder to get such access to your money in an IRA before that age.)

 If you stay in your job, you won’t be required to take Required Minimum Distributions from the 401(k) at that job.
 (Now, this isn’t relevant until you are 73 years old.
 So, uh, we’re talking long-term planning if you’re our typical client.)